anthorai/ZYRA-AI/replit.md

 # Overview
-Zyra AI is an AI-powered Shopify SaaS application designed to help e-commerce merchants boost sales, optimize product listings, recover abandoned carts, and automate growth through intelligent automation.
-It provides AI-generated product descriptions, SEO optimization tools, email marketing automation, Shopify store integration, and an analytics dashboard to enhance store performance and drive significant ROI.
+Zyra AI is an AI-powered Shopify SaaS application designed to empower e-commerce merchants.
+Its core purpose is to boost sales, optimize product listings, recover abandoned carts, and automate growth.
+Key capabilities include AI-generated product descriptions, SEO optimization, email marketing automation, Shopify integration, and an analytics dashboard, all aimed at enhancing store performance and driving significant ROI.
+The long-term vision is to evolve into a fully autonomous AI store manager that monitors, optimizes, and learns continuously.

 # User Preferences
 Preferred communication style: Simple, everyday language.